apify-projects/apify-orchestrator/README.md

 - Set a limit for the number of concurrent Runs
 - Implement other split input options
 - Improve the report
-- Add the number of items currently in the dataset in the report
+- Add the number of items currently in the dataset to the report